 The Finale.
 There are those who think it's a middle finger to the established relationships going into the finale and resetting Character Development and making characters forget lessons they've learned in order to fit an ending planned seven years ago despite it was not well suited for the story anymore (if ever)?.
 On the other hand there are fans who don't mind the concept behind the ending.
 However they feel the ending might've been at least a little less controversial if we had more than just one hour-long episode set in the future and less episodes on the wedding.
 Basically to make a long story short one known complaint was "So we got a whole season based off of 3 days but 16 years for only one hour long episode?".
 Overall there are those who hated the ending and everything about it, or those who didn't mind the idea of the ending but thought it was poorly executed.
 There's also those who think it was a good Bittersweet Ending that brought everything full circle, gave Ted the happy ending that nobody needed more than him and, when you really think about it, makes sense.
 Though this lot seem nearly non existent, it may be they're keeping quiet to hide from the onslaught of the other two very vocal and furious groups.

 The announcement that the DVD releases will feature an alternate ending to the series.
-Whilst some fans are pleased about this, there are others saying it's too late for Bays & Thomas to try & Win Back the Crowd since they've already decided the show's canon ending, others accusing it of just being pandering to sell DVDs & get people to watch, those who liked it say the creators should stick to their original ending, others saying they'll only care if it's part of a recut of the finale, and others simply saying they'll just wait a few hours for someone to upload the clip onto the internet.
+Whilst some fans are pleased about this, there are others saying it's too late for Bays and Thomas to try and Win Back the Crowd since they've already decided the show's canon ending, others accusing it of just being pandering to sell DVDs and get people to watch, those who liked it say the creators should stick to their original ending, others saying they'll only care if it's part of a recut of the finale, and others simply saying they'll just wait a few hours for someone to upload the clip onto the internet.